Specialist Settings

 Green Meadows Academy - Primary 5 to 11 years

-At GMA Primary meets the needs of predominantly primary-aged pupils, many of whom have communication and interaction difficulties including autism.
+GMA Primary supports mostly primary‑aged children.
+Many pupils have communication and interaction needs, including autism.

 Address: Bradford Rd, Guiseley, Leeds, LS20 8PP